cloudflare/cloudflare-docs/content/workers/testing/vitest/configuration.md

 {{</Aside>}}

-## `WorkersPoolOptionsContext` definition
+## `WorkersPoolOptionsContext`

 {{<definitions>}}

 - {{<code>}}inject: {{<type>}}typeof import("vitest").inject{{</type>}}{{</code>}}

   - The same `inject()` function usually imported from the `vitest` module inside tests.
 This allows you to define `miniflare` config based on injected values from [`globalSetup`](https://vitest.dev/config/#globalsetup) scripts.
+Use this if you have a value in your configuration that is dynamically generated and only known at runtime of your tests.
 For example, a global setup script might start an upstream server on a random port.
 This port could be `provide()`d and then `inject()`ed in the configuration for an external service binding or Hyperdrive.

     <details>
     <summary>Illustrative example</summary>